cerplot/luigi/README.rst

 Just to give you an idea of what Luigi does, this is a screen shot from something we are running in production.
 Using Luigi's visualiser, we get a nice visual overview of the dependency graph of the workflow.
-Each node represents a task which has to be run.
-Green tasks are already completed whereas yellow tasks are yet to be run.
-Most of these tasks are Hadoop jobs, but there are also some things that run locally and build up data files.
+Each node represents a step which has to be run.
+Green steps are already completed whereas yellow steps are yet to be run.
+Most of these steps are Hadoop jobs, but there are also some things that run locally and build up data files.